AdobeDocs/graphql-mesh-gateway/src/pages/gateway/transforms.md

 ## Hooks

-Adobe created the [Hooks](hooks.md) transform to allow you to invoke a composable local and remote functions on a targeted node.
+Adobe created the [Hooks](hooks.md) transform to allow you to invoke composable local and remote functions on a targeted node.

 <CodeBlock slots="heading, code" repeat="4" languages="ts, ts, ts, ts" />